 A typical mole is a brown spot found virtually anywhere on the body, including the fingers, toes, scalp, and even under the fingernails.
 The most common areas for most to collect are on the trunk or on the back of an individual.
 Moles can take on various sizes and shapes, and range in color from black, tan, pink, blue or red.
 In general, moles are about 6 mm or ¼ of an inch in diameter.
 While most moles are benign, some can be diagnosed as dysplastic, which means it is an active mole and is changing.
 This change may result in no visible difference in size, shape, or color, or it could turn into a cancerous growth.
 In most cases, this is known as a melanoma and if not treated, can be life threatening.

 Dermatologists recommend that patients watch for any changes to their moles and get mole checks on a regular basis.
-By using the ABCDE test to determine whether a mole could be cancerous, is helpful in remembering what to look for.
+It is helpful to use the ABCDE test to remember what to look for to determine whether a mole could be cancerous.
 Moles could be cancerous if the following characteristics exhibit change:

 - Asymmetrical: They are not even or equal in size.

 - Borders: They have irregular or scalloped borders.

 - Color: They begin to change color or have an uneven color.

 - Diameter: They are larger than 6 mm in diameter.

 - Evolves: They begin to evolve in color, shape, size or height.